 - Broccoli or Broccoli rabe, sautèed in olive oil with a garlic clove and seasoned with salt, black pepper, and chili pepper flakes.

-You can feel free to serve this Pollo al Limone with whichever side dish you prefer.
-From sweet potatoes to brussels sprouts, to carrots, or any of the options above.
-Just think about what goes well with the lemon flavor (almost everything) and there you go.
+Feel free to serve this Pollo al Limone with whichever side dish you prefer.
+From sweet potatoes to Brussels sprouts, to carrots, or any of the options above.

 "Pollo al Limone" Creamy Lemon Chicken

 - All-Purpose Flour

 - Black Pepper